edgeless-project/edgeless/examples/dda_demo/README.md

    2. None EDGELESS comoponents and services like for instance the two mock services in `examples/dda_demo/mock-services/mock-robot-arm` and `examples/dda_demo/mock-services/mock-temperature-sensor`.
 3. DDA has a dependency on `go`.
 So make sure that `go` is installed and path is accessible in environment.
 4. Run the EDGLESS DDA sidecar by running `020_run_dda.sh`.
+5. In case you get the following error `./020_run_dda.sh: line 10: dda: command not found`, this is because `dda` is installed but it is not accessible in the current environment path.
+To solve this, run `export PATH=$PATH:$(go env GOPATH)/bin`.
+6. If you still get the same error, the `dda` resource has been installed elsewhere.
+Add that location to the `PATH` variable in environment.

 ### Run EDGELESS controller, orchestrator and Edgeless node